Battle of Cape Matapan: Night action

 At 20:15, Orions radar picked up a ship six miles to port, apparently dead in the water; she was the crippled Pola.
 The bulk of the Allied forces detected the Italian squadron on radar shortly after 22:00, and were able to close without being detected.
 The Italian ships had no radar and could not detect British ships by means other than sight; Italian thinking did not envisage night actions and their main gun batteries were not prepared for action.
 At 22:20 they spotted the Allied squadron, but thought them to be Italian ships.
 The battleships Barham, Valiant, and Warspite were able to close to 3800 yd – point blank range for battleship guns – at which point they opened fire.
-The Allied searchlights (including those under the command of Midshipman Prince Philip aboard Valiant) illuminated their enemy.
+The Allied searchlights (including those under the command of Midshipman Prince Philip of Greece and Denmark aboard Valiant) illuminated their enemy.
 The aircraft carrier Formidable also joined the main battleline, although only fired 1 salvo from her 4.5 inch guns before pulling back to safety.
 Some British gunners saw main turrets flying dozens of metres into the air from the Italian cruisers.
 Fiume and Zara were destroyed in minutes.
 Fiume sank at 23:30, while Zara was finished off by a torpedo from the destroyer HMS Jervis at 02:40 of 29 March.